GillySpace27/fluxpype/README.md

 > python3 comprehensive_fluxpype_installer.py

-This will likely fail the first time, and you'll just restart the process by opening a new terminal, reactivating the python environment, and running this command again
+This might fail the first time, and you'll just restart the process by opening a new terminal, reactivating the python environment, and running this command again.

 Once the package has been locally installed, test it out by typing this from within the fluxpype directory: